Special effects of Terminator 2: Judgment Day: Initial design and development

 Muren described the T-1000's initial design as "terrible"—Cameron wanted it to have a flawless surface, but Muren believed this would make it look unrealistic.
 Muren's solution was to make the surface not entirely reflective and scatter light in almost imperceptible ways to make it slightly "dirty" and better fit the live-action footage.
-To create the right look for the shiny metal material, a sophisticated shading program called the "poly-alloy shader" was developed, which produced a reflective, slightly cold, silvery visual and gave the material is chrome-like appearance.
+To create the right look for the shiny metal material, a sophisticated shading program called the "poly-alloy shader" was developed, which produced a reflective, slightly cold, silvery visual and gave the material its chrome-like appearance.

 Animator Steve Williams studied Patrick's gait, and realized how difficult it would be to make a fully CGI person due to the nuances of movement based on weight and inertia.
 To precisely analyze his gait, Williams filmed him walking and running, using a flexible grid on the actor's body to determine how his muscles interacted.
 Using a dual camera technique created by Mark Dippe, cameras synchronized to show each angle of Patrick; the resulting footage was studied for a month and formed the basis for the character's CGI models and walking cycles.
 Scanned at the Cyberware Laboratory in Monterey, the footage couldn't be used directly, but served as a basic starting shape and guide for modeling the chrome figure, rather than replicating it from scratch.
 Kassar said Patrick's performance was essential to making the T-1000 real, with or without the effects.

 The CGI effect shots were scheduled at the beginning of production, to allow the longest development time.
 The ILM computer graphics department was divided into six teams supervised, respectively, by Jay Riddle, Doug Smythe, Lincoln Hu, Scott Anderson, Tom Williams, and Stefen Fangmeier, and George Joblove.
 Muren and his team adapted the storyboards based on the realistic demands of computer graphics, as they were not sure some shots were achievable, especially those that featured camera movement.
 They suggested compromises with Cameron's approval.
 Chiang then redrew all 43 CGI-shot storyboards, being as specific as possible to avoid delays later on.
 The storyboards were used in small animation tests to have an idea of timings and actions to reduce trial and error.